- Undergraduate Program

 Ph.D.
 1983 — Masel; NAE member

 After obtaining his Ph.D., William Banholzer had a 22-year career with General Electric Company (GE), where he rose through the ranks to eventually become vice president of Global Technology at GE Advanced Materials, responsible for worldwide technology and engineering.
-In 2005, Banholzer joined the Dow Chemical Company in Midland, Mich., to his present position of Corporate Vice President and Chief Technology Officer.
+In 2005, Banholzer joined the Dow Chemical Company in Midland, Mich., and retired as an Executive Vice President and Chief Technology Officer.
 Banholzer was elected as a member of the governing council of the National Academy of Engineering.
 He was the department’s commencement speaker in 2004.
+In 2013, he joined the University of Wisconsin-Madison with appointments in the Department of Chemical and Biological Engineering and in the Wisconsin Energy Institute.

 B.S.
 1948; Ph.D.
 1948 — Johnstone; NAE member